 - Piazza Santa Maria in Trastevere

 You will also stumble across fountains that are quite literally pieces of art.
 Some of our favourites:

 I absolutely loved the opportunity to see the Vatican Museums.
 It was like my eyes were going to a progressive dinner at the finest of restaurants, but they had to sit in a fair bit of traffic to get from one place to the next.

-We were lucky enough to realise you could buy tickets online and pretty much get straight in.
-And trust me, this is well worth it as the line to the Vatican Museums is by far the most absurd thing I’d seen on this trip.
+Make sure to buy tickets online in advance so you can avoid the long line.
+And trust me, this is well worth it as the line to the Vatican Museums is by far the most absurd thing I’d seen on that trip.